-KVM and Serial Access Client User Guide
+KVM and Serial Access Client Help

-This user guide provides information on using Raritan's KVM and serial clients.
-A PDF version of the user guide can be downloaded from Raritan's Firmware and Documentation page on the Raritan website (see www.raritan.com).
+This help provides information on using Raritan's KVM and serial clients.
+A PDF version of the help can be downloaded from Raritan's Firmware and Documentation page on the Raritan website (see www.raritan.com).
 Raritan recommends that you refer to the Raritan website for the most up-to-date user guides available.

-Proxy Server Configuration for use with MPC, VKC and AKC
+Proxy Server Configuration for Use with MPC, VKC and AKC